Making a will

-There are generally 2 types of willsWills A legal document that establishes what you want to happen to your money, property and other assets after your death.
+There are generally two types of willsWills A legal document that establishes what you want to happen to your money, property and other assets after your death.
 A will can also set out plans to take care of your children or other family members who count on you financially.+ read full definition: handwritten (called a “holograph” will) and typewritten.
-Different provinces have different requirements for what makes a will valid.
+Each province has its own different requirements for what makes a will valid.
 The requirements for Ontario are described below.

 1. Handwritten will

 For a handwritten will to be valid, it must be entirely in your own handwriting, signed by you and dated.
 No witnesses are necessary.

 If you choose to hand-write your own will, have a lawyer review it.
 What you think are clear directions may not be to someone else, and your will could be contested or misinterpreted or have consequences that you did not contemplate.

 2. Typewritten will